CianciarusoCataldo/modular-plugin-themer/README.md

 # modular-plugin-themer

-Enhance your web app with a custom theme, when using modular-engine system
+Enhance your web app with a custom theme compatible with [modular-ui-components lib](https://github.com/CianciarusoCataldo/modular-ui-components), when using modular-engine system